emilylubkert/EyesExercise/README.md

 This project displays 2 eyes, whose pupils move to follow the mouse.
 An image also moves to follow the mouse.
 At first, the image is a question mark: what do the eyes need?
 Users can click a button to change the image and provide what the eyes need.

 ## How to Run
-Images will load upon loading the [webpage](https://emilylubkert.github.io/Real-Time-Bus-Tracker/).
+Images will load upon loading the [webpage](https://emilylubkert.github.io/EyesExercise/).
 Clicking the button changes the image.

 ## Roadmap of future improvements
 - Choose a need from a drop-down menu to change image
 - Add more detail to face
-- Add text pop-ups to show
+- Add text pop-ups to show message frome eyes

 ## License information
 This project was created as an assignment as part of MIT xPro's Professional Certificate in Coding, a full stack development program.